Working hours: Mon – Sat 8.00 – 18.00

 In the world of plumbing and drainage systems, a backwater valve plays a crucial role in preventing unwanted flooding and sewage backups.
 This device might sound technical, but its purpose is quite straightforward: to ensure that wastewater flows in the right direction and doesn’t cause havoc in your home.
 In this article, we’ll delve into the details of what a backwater valve is, how it functions, the various types available, the benefits of installing one, and the significance of regular maintenance.

-What is a Backwater Valve?
+What Is a Sewer Backwater Valve?

-How does a Backwater Valve Work?
+How Does a Backwater Valve Work?

 Key Components: